What is a Whole Grain?

 Whole Grains are Healthier

 Whole grains contain all three parts of the kernel.
 Refining normally removes the bran and the germ, leaving only the endosperm.
-Without the bran and germ, about 25% of a grain’s protein is lost, along with at least seventeen key nutrients.
+Without the bran and germ, about 25% of a grain’s protein is lost, and are greatly reduced in at least seventeen key nutrients.
 Processors add back some vitamins and minerals to enrich refined grains, so refined products still contribute valuable nutrients.
 But whole grains are healthier, providing more protein, more fiber and many important vitamins and minerals.

 Click here to see a graphic that shows what's lost when wheat is refined, and the little bits that are added back -- only a few components, and not in their original proportions -- when grains are enriched.
 Here's another graphic for rice, that shows similar differences between whole grain (brown) rice and white (refined) rice.